New Year's Evil (film): Retrospective

 Jerry Bokamper of The Dallas Morning News opined it "is of minor cultural curiosity on two points.
 Its style sense represents a queasy turn-of-the-'80s synthesis of disco and punk.
 Safety-pinned cheeks and shocking orange blush coexist with feathered perms and turquoise Qiana knit dresses."

 Jesse Hassenger of GQ magazine included it in his list of "Exactly 13 Great New Year's Eve Movies" calling it "an unusual hybrid of ridiculous-gimmick and serial-killer thriller slasher" declaring "1980's quickie oddity New Year's Evil... wins the token holiday-themed slasher spot" while describing the live footage and accompanying neon lighting as giving the movie an extra jolt of novelty and saying "it's not exactly terrifying, but it's entertaining perverse and has genuine holiday atmosphere, giving a Dick Clark-style TV broadcast a menacing, purgatorial feel that now doubles as a time capsule" adding "the theme song by Shadow rips."

 Among retrospective reviews, Dread Central's Matt Serafini concluded: "This isn't worth your time if you're looking for a horror film to deliver in scares or suspense, but as a late night horror fix, it's ideal.
 What New Year's Evil lacks in scares it makes up for in pure entertainment.
 And really, that's all you can ask for".

 December 2023, in a list of top holiday horror and slasher genre movies, Drew Tinnin of DreadCentral called it an "obvious attempt to cash in on the new slasher craze sweeping across the nation" and "a weirdly engaging madcap murder mystery seething with 80s punk rock revelry" saying "Terror Train is the clear contender as the most recognized NYE shocker.
 But...it's time to ring in the new year with Emmett Alston's 1980 New Wave slasher New Year's Evil."

 Jake Dee writing for The BLACK SHEEP column of Joblo.com debated: extremely overlooked in the context of standalone slasher flicks of the early 80s" suffering the misfortune of getting lost in the ungodly spate of post-HALLOWEEN imitators and cheaply made slasher derivations that flooded the market at that time saying the film bucks convention in more ways than it clings to it with a kickass soundtrack full of late 70s shredders, a hilarious middle-section car-ride, and a drolly assorted death-stroke every dozen minutes or so making it harder to understand why NEW YEAR'S EVIL was so summarily panned to begin with and claiming the film rises above many to most (meritorious)!

-"Alston's low-budget film certainly entertained as it juxtaposed an eighties rock score with a series of contrived killings, played out to the darkest of unintentional comedy."
+Peter Normanton in the The Mammoth Book of Slasher Movies writes, "Alston's low-budget film certainly entertained as it juxtaposed an eighties rock score with a series of contrived killings, played out to the darkest of unintentional comedy."